learn-anything/alfred-workflows/readme.md

 <img src="media/spotify.gif" width="400" alt="img">

 ### [Dash](https://github.com/Kapeli/Dash-Alfred-Workflow)
-- Very quickly search through any docset that you have downloaded
+- Companion workflow to [Dash](https://kapeli.com/dash) to quickly search through any docset that you have downloaded
-- You can also scope your search to any specific docset that you want to search for and even create a supplementary workflow to search for specific docsets from hotkeys you set (like for example [here](https://github.com/nikitavoloboev/small-workflows#dash-search-with-custom-hotkeys))
+- You can also scope your search to any specific docset that you want to search for and even create a supplementary workflow to search for specific docsets from hotkeys you set (like for example [here](https://github.com/nikitavoloboev/small-workflows/blob/master/workflows/Dash.alfredworkflow?raw=true))
+- You can also make a workflow to [quickly change Dash profiles](https://github.com/nikitavoloboev/small-workflows#dash-profile-switcher---download)
 <img src="media/dash.gif" width="400" alt="img">

 ### [GitHub Jump](https://github.com/lox/alfred-github-jump)